harshi0102/todolist/README.md

-# Harshika Govind's To Do List project
+# To Do List project

 > Second Javascript project from Module 2 at Microverse
 <div align="left">